-Stanford University School of Medicine Vice Dean for Stanford University School of Medicine An executive officer from a California University Appointed by Controller translocation into the immunoglobulin locus in B cells lymphomas.
-She has a clinical practice in hematology with an interest in hematologic malignancies.
-From 2004 to 2017 she was the Chief of the Division of Hematology.
+Stanford University School of Medicine Vice Dean for Stanford University School of Medicine An executive officer from a California University Appointed by Controller

 Linda M. Boxer, MD, PhD, is the Vice Dean of Stanford University School of Medicine and the Stanley McCormick Memorial Professor in the School of Medicine.
 Dr. Boxer obtained her MD and PhD degrees at Stanford University.
 She was an intern and resident in internal medicine at Stanford and then did a hematology/oncology fellowship at Stanford.